The signatures of the new particles $h_2$ and $Z_{\mu\tau}$ at e-p colliders in the $U(1)_{L_\mu-L_\tau}$ model: 1 . Introduction

 Rest of the paper has been arranged in the following manner.
 In Sec.~II, we briefly review the basic features of the ${U(1)}_{L^{}_{\mu}-L^{}_{\tau}}$ model and show the allowed parameter space of this model.
-In Sec.~III, we not only give the partial widths of major decay channels of the scalar $h_{2}$, but also calculate its production cross sections via the $W^{+}W^{-}$ and $ZZ$ fusion processes.
+In Sec.~III, we not only give the partial widths of the main decay channels of the scalar $h_{2}$, but also calculate its production cross sections via the $W^{+}W^{-}$ and $ZZ$ fusion processes.
 The production cross sections of the new gauge boson $Z^{}_{\mu\tau}$ through $h_{2}$ and $h_{1}$ decays are calculated in Sec.~IV.
-It is followed by a section on the phenomenology of the collider search, in which we estimate the numbers of the signal and background events, and investigate the signal observability and discovery potentiality of $h_{2}$ and $Z^{}_{\mu\tau}$ through their respective promising production channels in Sec.~V. Finally, our conclusions are given in Sec.~VI.
+We estimate the numbers of the signal and background events, and investigate the signal observability and discovery potentiality of $h_{2}$ and $Z^{}_{\mu\tau}$ through their respective promising production channels in Sec.~V. Finally, our conclusions are given in Sec.~VI.